jdjakub/papers/prog-2022/prog22-manuscript.md

 When customizing programs through *external* means, the customization is done by *addressing* some aspect in the existing program and specifying additional or replacement behaviour.
 An important issue is how are such addresses specified and what extension points in the program can they refer to.
 The programming system may offer an automatic mechanism that makes certain parts of a program addressable or this task may be delegated to the programmer.

 *Cascading Style Sheets (CSS)*: CSS is a prime example of a system that offers external customizability with rich addressability mechanisms that is partly automatic (e.g., when referring to tag names) and partly manual (e.g., when using element IDs and class names).
 Given a web page, it is possible to modify (almost) any aspects of its look simply by *adding* additional rules to a CSS file.
-The Infusion project^[https://fluidproject.org/infusion.html] is a research programming system that offers similar customizability mechanism, but for behaviour rather than just styling.
+The Infusion project\cite{Infusion} offers similar customizability mechanism, but for behaviour rather than just styling.

 *Object Oriented Programming and Aspect Oriented Programming*: in conventional programming languages, customization is done by modifying the code itself.
 OOP and AOP make it possible to do so *externally* by adding code independently of existing program code.
 In OOP, this requires manual definition of extension points, i.e. interfaces and abstract methods.
 Functionality can then be added to a system by defining a new class (although injecting the new class into existing code without modification requires some form of configuration such as a dependency injection container).
 AOP systems such as AspectJ \cite{AspectJ} provides a richer addressing mechanism.
 In particular, it makes it possible to add functionality to the invocation of a specific method (among other options) by using the *method call pointcut*.
 This functionality is also similar to *advising* in Pilot \cite{Pilot}.